xjtu-enre/DiTU-ICSE2026/README.md

 | `semantic` | The feature is a high-level semantic feature, and may require semantic analysis to resolve. |

 1. Can append `(ES2022)` or `(TS5.0)` or both with comma separation to indicate the language version that introduces this feature.

+## Result Interpretation

+In the statistical analysis result JSON [`240221-result.json`](./repo-list/240221-results.json):

+> [!WARNING]
+> This JSON file contains too many lines, to ensure the best viewing experience, you are suggested to open it with an editor that support large-file collapse (like WebStorm).

+* Each top-level entry represents a feature, e.g., `variable-declaration/comma-elision` at line 2 corresponds to the feature VD-05.
+  > The entry key follows the `<Feature group key>/<Feature key>` pattern, where a `key` is the directory name that can be found in the above mapping table.

+* In a top-level object, several properties alongwith their values are presented, the naming pattern is loosely coupled with the metric we designed (As descripted in paper Section 2.3).
+  * Property whose name started with `all-` and the next adjacent property (the metric **Usage Times**) are used to calculate the metric **Usage Frequency**, e.g., the usage frequency of feature VD-05 can be calculated by `array-destructuring-with-elision/sum (L5269)` / `all-array-destructuring-variable-declarations(L2635)`.
+  * Property whose name started with `feature-usage-` is the metric **Usage Frequency** (So the above caluculation process was already performed).
+    > Note that some features did not possess their corresponding usage frequency metric, this is because it was difficult for them to assign a proper denominator (property `all-`) to perform the division, e.g., TS-10 declaration merging allows variaous entity types to participant in and it is not practical to sum them all.
+  * Property whose name started with `max-count-of-` is the metric **Max Count**, and the concrete meaning should be self-explanatory enough through the property name.
+  * Property whose name started with `type(s)-` is the metric **Usage Context Type** or **Syntax Node Type** based on its concrete meaning.

+In the paper, we mainly utilized the property `feature-usage-` to visualize various feature usage trends, and in text we also selectively chose some metrics to demonstrate the fine detail of features.
+Due to the page limit, the in-paper Table 2 only exhibit representative feature usage trends, and all 38 feature usage trends can be seen in this repository [here](./repo-list/240221-trends.png).

+> [!NOTE]
+> As described in the in-paper Table 2's footnote, some features did not come with a corresponding chart because it was hard to assign a proper denominator to calculate the usage frequency.

 ## Getting Started